Skip to content

 Professor Trevor Stuart FRS

 He presented both the 1985 Stewartson and DiPrima memorial lectures in the United States, as well as the 1986 Ludwig Prandtl Memorial Lecture in Germany.
 He served as President of the LMS from 2000 to 2002.
-He has been the Editor of Royal Society publication Biographical Memoirs since 2012.
+He was the Editor of Royal Society publication Biographical Memoirs

 Subject groups